 Additionally, Bricker reminded the audience that the scope of the new standard includes not only recognition, measurement, and presentation but also disclosure.
 He guided entities to consider the impact of changes to disclosure when they are evaluating the extent of the impact of the new standard.

 In his remarks about internal control over financial reporting, he mentioned areas that may be affected by the transition to the new standard, including attracting and retaining competent personnel, management’s tone at the top, changes to established business practices and information reporting systems, and comprehensive and timely risk assessments.

-speech to audit committee members at the University of Tennessee’s C. Warren Neel Corporate Governance Center, Bricker addressed the critical role of today’s audit committee in overseeing the quality of the audit and financial reporting processes, and he called on audit committees to consider a number of actions, including:
+The Role and Effectiveness of Audit Committees DiscussedIn a March 24, 2017, speech to audit committee members at the University of Tennessee’s C. Warren Neel Corporate Governance Center, Bricker addressed the critical role of today’s audit committee in overseeing the quality of the audit and financial reporting processes, and he called on audit committees to consider a number of actions, including:

 - Developing an understanding of the business operating environment of the company that a member serves

 - Evaluating the risk of audit committee work overload

 - Assessing the tone at the top as part of the control environment evaluation

 - Educating members on developments in accounting and financial reporting and evaluating their company’s implementation progress on new accounting standards

 - Evaluating non-GAAP measures, including disclosure controls and procedures for accurate and consistent measures